 - Benefits featured in the LNGPac are illustrated in animation: Link to LNGPac on Youtube

 - Information about the LNGPac features: Link to LNGPac on wartsila.com

 - Information about the Wärtsilä WST Compact thruster series: Link to Wärtsilä Steerable Thruster (WST) Compact series

 - Information about Wärtsilä Ship Design for special vessels: Link to Wärtsilä Ship Design, special vessels on wartsila.com

 Link to image

 Caption: Mr Ibrahim Behairy, Sales Director, Middle East, Wärtsilä Ship Power and Mr Khamis Juma Buamim, Chairman DDW.
-Media contacts:

 Mr Ibrahim Behairy